LeN0UR/The_CI_CDiary/README.md

 # 🧭 The DevOps Learning Journey  *(Nour's personal notes)*

-Welcome to my **DevOps Learning Repository** — my central hub for all notes, labs, and projects as I move from beginner to professional in DevOps, infrastructure, and cloud engineering.
+Welcome to **the CI/CDiary**!
+This is my personal central hub for all notes, labs, and projects as I move from beginner to professional in DevOps, infrastructure, and cloud engineering.

 This repo tracks (Almost) everything I’ve built, broken, debugged, and learned along the way.
 From foundational Linux skills to full-scale cloud deployments and automation.